tc39/proposal-smart-pipelines/readme.md

     Visually similar symbols can distract or even mislead the human reader, as they attempt to figure out the meaning of code.

-    This is particularly true of the choice of topic reference, which should not be visually confusable with unrelated syntax.
-For instance, if the topic reference were `?`, and it were used anywhere near the visually similar [optional-chaining syntax proposal][], then the topic reference might be lost or unnoticed by the developer: for example, `?.??m(?)`.
+    * **Distinguishability of new symbols**: Any new symbol should be easily distinguishable from existing symbols and should not be visually confusable with unrelated syntax.
+This is particularly true for choosing the topic-reference token, which would appear often in a wide variety of expressions.
+If the topic reference hypothetically were `?`, and it were used anywhere near the visually similar [optional-chaining syntax proposal][], then the topic reference might be lost or unnoticed by the
+      developer: for example, `?.??m(?)`.

-    Terseness also aids distinguishability by obviating the need for boilerplate syntactic noise.
+    * **Terseness by removing unnecessary parentheses**: Terseness also aids distinguishability by obviating the need for boilerplate syntactic noise.
       Parentheses are a prominent example: as long as operator precedence is clear, then reducing parentheses always would JavaScript code more visually terse and less cluttered.

       The example above demonstrates how many parentheses would become unnecessary with pipelines.
 The [“data-to-ink” visual ratio][chartjunk] has significantly increased, emphasizing the program’s essential information.
       The developer’s cognitive burden – of ignoring unimportant incidental symbols as they read – has hopefully lightened.

+    * **Terseness by removing unnecessary variable declarations**: Similarly, [TO DO]

+    * **Terseness by removing unnecessary unnecessary unary arguments**:
       Terseness may be optimized in other ways, in balance with Goals 4 and 5.
       In particular, unary function/constructor calls are a frequent type of expression.
 That is why certain [tacit or point-free styles][tacit programming] of functional programming are used: they can dramatically reduce the verbosity of unary function calls.

     It is the hope of this proposal’s authors that its [smart body syntax][] reaches a good balance between this Goal and Goals 4 and 5, in the same